darksidecat/aiopriman/README.md

 # Attention! the project is at the initial stage of development, so there may be changes that break backward compatibility

+This package provides the ability to manage asyncio synchronization primitives.
+Allows you to create storages of primitives, provides convenient means for accessing them using context managers, factories, creation and access to synchronization primitives by key.

+Designed to solve the problem of managing dynamically created synchronization primitives for different resources.

+Primitives are stored in memory only when needed.

 # Install
 ```pip install aiopriman```